jameslittle230/jameslittle.me-nextjs/content/blog/24-2021-work-setup.md

 blurb: "It's where I work, it's where I relax, it's where I plan my life, it's where I talk to friends, it's where I enjoy music, it's where I read the news, it's where I spend most of the hours of the day..."
 ---

-Hey, dear reader.
-It's been a hell of a year.

-While it was only pandemic-induced before, as of August 2021 I officially work from Stripe's Remote Hub, spurred by my recent move to the Boston area, a location where Stripe doesn't have an office.
-My girlfriend and I got a two-bedroom apartment and turned one of those bedrooms into a joint office, where I do work during the day and where she does schoolwork in the evening.
+As of August 2021, I officially work from Stripe's "Remote Hub" after being based in the San Francisco office since I started two years prior.
+I recently moved to the Boston area, a location where Stripe doesn't have an office.
+We moved into a two-bedroom apartment and turned one of those bedrooms into a joint office, where I do work during the day and where my girlfriend does schoolwork in the evening.

-I'll spare you most of my feelings about my transition to remote employment, except to say that I've signed myself up for _remote work_, not _more social isolation_.
-With my community well-vaccinated, I'm hoping to see friends, engage with my new surroundings, and start traveling again pending safety.
-In short, even though my method of work will continue the way it was during the most isolating parts of the pandemic, I'm hopeful that the rest of my life won't.

 Anyway.
-I'm remote now, and Stripe gives its remote employees a bit of money to set up their workspace.
+I'm officially remote now, and Stripe gives its remote employees a bit of money to set up their workspace.
 I find these types of post interesting, and I feel like I've done well with my setup and it might be worth sharing.
 Here's how I set up my area of the office.

 {% figure layout="wide" caption="The whole thing" %}
 {% image src="2021-desk-post/DSC05389.jpg" /%}